Introduction

 - benefits agency/state pension correspondence (on letter header paper) dated within the last 3 months

 Data sharing within Wirral Council, to council officers or elected members will only be conducted as per the lawful basis for processing the personal data and within the stated Principles of The Act and GDPR.
+In addition to existing lawful bases, the Council may process personal data where this is necessary for recognised legitimate interests as defined in legislation, such as safeguarding, prevention of crime, or responding to emergencies, in accordance with applicable safeguards.

 For further information see Wirral Council’s Principal Privacy notice for its lawful basis for processing personal and special category data; who and why we are required to share personal information; and your rights.

 Departments receiving requests for information must decide on a case by case basis whether disclosure would be appropriate under your Right of Access as certain limited exemptions apply (See 2 Rights of Access above).
-Advice is available from the Council’s Data Protection Officer.

 The Council ensures that personal data is treated as confidential.
 IT systems are designed to comply with the Data Protection Principles.
 This ensures that access to personal data can be restricted to identifiable system users.